COSPLAY CONTEST INFORMATION

 - No signs offering services or making requests to be hugged or touched.
 We want everyone to feel comfortable.

-- All costume weapons must be inspected at the convention Weapons Check-In booth.
-Directions to the check-in booth will be provided at the ticketing booth of the convention, which will be clearly marked and is located at Lowe Mill A&E’s Door #4.
+- All costume weapons must be inspected at the convention Weapons Check-In.
+Directions to the check-in will be provided at the Admissions Table of the convention, which will be clearly marked and is located at Lowe Mill A&E’s Door #4.

 - Huntsville Comic Con / Lowe Mill A&E reserves the right to inspect any and all weapons and props and ask that such weapons or equipment be removed from the premises or stored away from the general public.

 - Prop weapons that are part of a costume are permitted at Huntsville Comic Con, with the following provisions: